 This formula for the area of a rhombus is similar to the area formula for a parallelogram.

 We can also obtain the area of a rhombus, given the lengths of its diagonals.
 The area of a rhombus is half the product of its diagonals.

 If the lengths of the diagonals are a and b, then area of the rhombus is given by the formula:

-The following video shows how to calculate the area of a rhombus given the lengths of the diagonals.
+Area of rhombus =How to calculate the area of a rhombus given the lengths of the diagonals?

 When given any side and any angle, the area of the rhombus is equal to product of the side squared and the sine of the angle.